-- minimise the quarry disturbance area; - provide a structured approach to the restoration of vegetation in the Stage 8 area, progressive rehabilitation of the Stage 8 extraction area, additional rehabilitation in the Stage 6 and 7 areas, and final rehabilitation across the quarry; and - identify the specific biodiversity management and rehabilitation actions in the Stage 8A-8C extraction area, in the adjacent Stage 8 restoration areas, and in the Stage 6 and 7 rehabilitation areas.
+- Minimise the quarry disturbance area. - Provide a structured approach to the restoration of vegetation in the Stage 8 area, progressive rehabilitation of the Stage 8 extraction area, additional rehabilitation in the Stage 6 and 7 areas, and final rehabilitation across the quarry. - Identify the specific biodiversity management and rehabilitation actions in the substages 8A-8M extraction areas, in the adjacent Stage 8 restoration areas, and in the Stage 6 and 7 rehabilitation areas.